Nem Todas as Árvores Morrem de Pé (2025)

 17,70

-Emmi, who was born shortly before Hitler came to power in Germany, loses her father in the war and has a difficult adolescence, working from an early age to help around the house.
-It is in a bar where he goes with his friends after work that he meets Markus, a man from East Berlin who writes him wonderful letters and with whom he falls madly in love.
+Emmi, who was born shortly before Hitler came to power in Germany, loses her father in the war and has a difficult adolescence, working from an early age to help at home.
+It is in a bar where she goes with her friends after work that she meets Markus, a man from East Berlin who writes her wonderful letters and with whom she falls madly in love.

-Although her mother turns up her nose at her marriage at a time when the Cold War is raging, her sister supports her, and Emmi ends up living with Mischa in the GDR.
-Initially, everything went well, but after the Berlin Wall was erected, the separation from her family and the arrival of an anonymous letter left her in the deepest depression.
+Although her mother disapproves of her marriage at a time when the Cold War is raging, her sister supports her, and Emmi ends up moving to the GDR to live with Mischa.
+Initially, everything goes well, but after the Berlin Wall is erected, the separation of her family and the arrival of an anonymous letter leave her in the deepest depression.

-M. was born after the division of the two Germanys and is the perfect fruit of socialism: with an absent mother and raised by a nurse who loves plants, M. idolizes her father, completely unaware of the Western world and growing up in a distorted reality.
-Until one day, when he hears the shocking testimony of a girl, he discovers that, after all, it is not only the Wall that has another side.
+M. is born after the division of the two Germanys and is the perfect fruit of socialism: with an absent mother and raised by a nanny who loves plants, M. idolises his father, completely unaware of the Western world and growing up in a distorted reality.
+Until one day, upon hearing a girl’s shocking testimony, he discovers that, after all, it is not only the Wall that has another side.

 Category: